DefTruth/lite.ai.toolkit/README.md

 <details>
 <summary> Linux and Windows. </summary>

+### Linux and Windows.

 ⚠️ Lite.AI is not directly support Linux and Windows now.
 For Linux and Windows, you need to build the shared libs of `OpenCV` and `onnxruntime` firstly and put then into the `third_party` directory.
 Please reference the build-docs[<sup>1</sup>](#lite.ai-1) for `third_party`.

-* Windows:
+#### Windows:

-  you can reference to [issue#6](https://github.com/DefTruth/lite.ai/issues/6) .
+You can reference to [issue#6](https://github.com/DefTruth/lite.ai/issues/6) .

-* Linux:
+#### Linux:

 The Docs and Docker image for Linux will be coming soon ~ [issue#2](https://github.com/DefTruth/lite.ai/issues/2)

+#### Happy News !!!
+After version 1.8.1 of ONNXRuntime, you can download the official built libs of Windows, Linux, MacOS and Arm !!!
+Both CPU and GPU versions are available.
+No more attentions needed pay to build it from source.
+Download the official built libs from [onnxruntime-1.8.1-official-built-release](https://github.com/microsoft/onnxruntime/releases).
+I have used version 1.7.0 for Lite.AI now, version 1.8.1 should also work, I guess ~  🙃🤪🍀

 </details>

-* Clone the Lite.AI from sources:
+#### Clone the Lite.AI from sources:
 ```shell
 git clone --depth=1 https://github.com/DefTruth/lite.ai.git  # latest
 ```